archivesunleashed/archivesunleashed.org/content/aut/resaw.md

 * Please install **Anaconda Distribution for your platform**: <https://www.anaconda.com/distribution/>.
 If you are versed on the command line, try installing our Notebooks using the instructions under Local (Anaconda) here: <https://github.com/archivesunleashed/auk-notebooks>.
 If not, don’t worry!
 * Finally, please download and install **Gephi for your platform**: <https://gephi.org>.

 While we will provide sample data as part of the workshop, you may want to try it out with your own data.
-If you have some small WARCs you can bring those, or alternatively you can crawl a few websites with <https://webrecorder.io> and export the WARC(s).
+If you have some small WARCs you can bring those, or alternatively, you can crawl a few websites with <https://webrecorder.io> and export the WARC(s).

 ## Questions?